dask/distributed/docs/source/scheduling-policies.rst

     submit, persist, map, or any operation that generates futures).
 3. Whenever a task is ready to run (its dependencies, if any, are complete), the scheduler assigns it to a worker.
-When multiple tasks are ready at once, they are all submitted to workers, in priority order.
+When multiple tasks are ready at once, they are submitted to workers, in priority order.
+If scheduler-side queuing is active, they are submitted until all workers are full, then any leftover runnable tasks are put in the scheduler queue.
+If queuing is disabled, then all runnable tasks are submitted at once.
 4. However, when the worker receives these tasks, it considers their priorities when determining which tasks to prioritize for fetching data or for computation.
 The worker maintains a heap of all ready-to-run tasks ordered by this priority.
+5. If scheduler-side queuing is active: when any task completes on a worker, if there are no other higher-priority tasks to run, the scheduler pops off the next queued task and runs it on that worker.